Penelope H. Gardner-Chloros Applied Linguistics and Communication Birkbeck, University of London p.gardner-chloros@bbk.ac.uk |

 The data obtained in the previous projects on London were therefore used as a basis for a similar data-collecting exercise in Paris, having regard for the different socio-demographic and sociolinguistic factors which characterize the French capital.
 New linguistic features at a variety of levels were analysed to determine their relationship with ethnic-derived varieties and with more traditional sites of linguistic change, such as non-standard - but widely diffused or ‘levelled’ - varieties on the one hand, and ‘français populaire’ on the other.
 Following the London projects, the linguistic features were correlated with sociolinguistic variables including age, gender, ethnicity, network pattern and discourse type, with the purpose of drawing out more general conclusions about processes of language change in large metropolises.
 A comparison of the relevant sociolinguistic factors was considered necessary in order to avoid essentialising the phenomena observed and assuming them to be more internally consistent than they actually are.

 Overall, the hypothesis that a multiethnolect is developing in Paris as in the other (Northern European) capital cities was not upheld.
-Although features from vernacular French are picked up and sometimes widely used by young people, notably those with high network/ high ethnic group scores, linguistic innovations do not appear to be spreading to different ethnic or social groups in the same way as in London.
+Although features from vernacular French are picked up and sometimes widely used by young people, notably those with high network or high ethnic group scores, linguistic innovations do not appear to be spreading to different ethnic or social groups in the same way as in London.
 Furthermore, most of the linguistic features observed are also found in other large French cities.

 The project constituted the first large-scale comparison of two significant Western European settings from a sociolinguistic perspective.
 It was unusual in tying together the study of variation and change at a monolingual level with the study of the interaction of different varieties derived from the mother-tongues of immigrant speakers with the main or ‘official’ language of the host country.
 Its results contribute to our understanding not only of sociolinguistic processes of language change but also to social questions to do with migration, integration and their educational consequences.